Deciding to give a baby or child up for adoption

 How can I deal with my emotions?

-You may feel very emotional while you are deciding whether to give your child up for adoption.
+Considering adoption for your child can be difficult and emotional.
 You might feel afraid, shocked, angry or sad.
 You might worry about telling other people.
-After the baby is born, you might find it hard to imagine being separated from them – even if you know adoption is the best decision for both of you.
+After the baby is born, you might find it hard to imagine being separated from them, even if you believe adoption is the best decision for both of you.

-Parents who give a child up for adoption often feel isolated and alone.
-It can be worse if you don’t tell anyone.
-Even if you find it painful to talk about the adoption, talking to your family, friends or a professional can help.
+Parents who give a child up for adoption often feel isolated and alone, especially if they don’t talk to anyone about it.
+Although you may find it painful to talk about the adoption, consider sharing your feelings with your family, friends or a professional.
+It can help you process your feelings.

 - ACT: Community Services